ItsANameToo/hermod/README.md

 When rounds are saved on core, hermod will take snapshots, or append to the most recent one.
 It is enabled by default and it will keep the 5 most recent snapshots.
 Older snapshots are deleted.
 Make sure that you have enough storage space.

+#### Sharing Snapshots

+If you need share a snapshot with someone, `hermod` facilitates it.
+By running `hermod share`, the command will archive the most recent snapshot, and host it on an URL that you can share with others.
+To be able to use this command, you must have at least one snapshot (you can run `hermod snapshot` to take one), and port `8080` must be open.

 ### Notifications

 There are a couple of services that you can use to get notified by the script.